UKHomeOffice/docker-mysql/README.md

 * `/docker-entrypoint-initdb.d/*.sql` - Any SQL file in that location will be loaded into the database on container init

+* `/healthcheck.sh` - You can execute this file to check the health of the mysql installation.
+Its does `SELECT 1+1` on the database.

 ## Contributing